vicksonzero/HTML5-Minesweeper/README.md

 ## Bug Reporting and Contributions

-Please [open issues](issues) and/or pull requests.
+Please [open issues][issues] and/or pull requests.
 I am more than happy to follow-up.

 ## License